 5) Restart the router or Reconcile the DHCP server

-As mentioned earlier, your home internet router will be issuing IPs to the computers, smartphones, and tablets.
-When the router conflicts or confues with the existing IPs, it may give duplicate IPs to the clients that will lead to IP conflict issue that we are talking here.
-To overcome this issue, simpley restart the router.
+As mentioned earlier, your home internet router will be issuing IPs to computers, smartphones, and tablets.
+When the router conflicts or confuses with the existing IPs, it may give duplicate IPs to the clients that will lead to the IP conflict issue that we are talking here.
+To overcome this issue, simply restart the router.

-If you can access the router via the web browser with admin user name and password, you can restart it softly.
-If not, try to power off and power on the router physically.
+If you can access the router via the web browser with admin user name and password, then restart it softly.
+If not, power off and power on the router physically.
 The DHCP service and scope should be fine after the restart, therefore, your Windows computer should get new unique IP on the network now.

 If you have a Windows or Linux DHCP server in office network, reconciling the DHCP scope will help to troubleshoot duplicate IP issues on the network.
 Even restarting the DHCP service on the server may help in this case.

-This tip will work if you have static IP configured on your computer.
-Static IP means you set the IP manually for the particular network adapter for some reasons.
-If you have static IP and you are getting “Windows has detected an IP address conflict” on Windows 10, 8.1 or Windows 7, that means another device is having the same IP on your network.
-That could have been given manually (another static IP) or by DHCP server (if the static IP is on the same DHCP range).
+This tip will work if you have static IP configured on your computer, which means you set the IP manually for the particular network adapter for some reasons.
+If you have static IP and you are getting “Windows has detected an IP address conflict”, that means another device is having the same IP on the network.

 So, what are the solutions?

 Instead of finding the device which is having the same static IP as yours, you can simply remove your static IP and wait for your computer to obtain a new different IP from DHCP server (that could be your home internet router).
-If no DHCP service or any device available on your network to provide IP automatically, then you have to find or guess the free IP on your network and assign it to your network adapter.
+If no DHCP service available on your network to provide IP automatically, then you have to find or guess the free IP and assign it to your network adapter.

 This method would be helpful if your network adapter is having static IP only.